Shield wall: Examples

 The tactic was used at the Battle of Stamford Bridge in which the relatively well-armed Saxon army hit the Norwegian army of King Harald Sigurdsson unaware.
 The Norwegians were not wearing as much armour since they had left their hauberks behind on their ships and were only wearing their helmets.
 After a bloody battle between two shield walls, the Norwegians fled in panic, and were almost entirely wiped out.

 Both sides at the Battle of Hastings are depicted as using the formation in the Bayeux Tapestry although the battle was ultimately won through a combination of feigned retreats by Norman mounted cavalry and the impetuousness and fatigue of the Anglo-Saxon warriors.

 Decline

 The shield-wall as a tactic has declined and has been resurrected a number of times.
-For example, in the Greek phalanges (the plural form of phalanx), as the dory gave way to the sarissa, it became impossible to carry a large shield and so it was abandoned in favor of much smaller shields were used.
+For example, in the Greek phalanges (the plural form of phalanx), as the dory gave way to the sarissa, it became impossible to carry a large shield and so it was abandoned in favor of much smaller shields.

 Likewise, in the Late Middle Ages, the shield was abandoned in favor of polearms carried with both hands (and often partial plate armor), giving rise to pike square tactics.